Washington DC City Guide

 Getting In and Out

-Washington DC is remarkably accessible via three major airports and a bustling central rail hub.
-Ronald Reagan Washington National Airport (DCA) sits just across the Potomac, offering the quickest Metro ride into the city center.
-For international travelers, Washington Dulles International (IAD) serves as a global gateway, now conveniently linked to downtown by the Silver Line.
-Baltimore/Washington International (BWI) provides a budget-friendly alternative with easy rail connections via Amtrak or MARC.
-Major carriers like United, American, and Southwest dominate the skies, providing frequent direct flights from most major global cities.
+Washington DC is seamlessly connected via three major airports.
+Ronald Reagan Washington National Airport (DCA) is the most convenient, situated just across the Potomac with direct Metro access to the city center.
+Washington Dulles International Airport (IAD) serves as the primary international gateway, now easily reachable via the Silver Line Metro.
+Baltimore/Washington International (BWI) offers affordable options with quick rail links to Union Station.
+Major carriers like United, American, and Southwest provide frequent service, ensuring the capital is accessible from almost anywhere.

 Shopping